 Cicadas also do the trees a service by dying and releasing a vast amount of nutrients back into the soil.
 When the cicadas die, it’s like dumping bags of fertilizer around the roots of the trees.
 The extra nutrients should result in a spurt in tree growth and seed production the following spring, which would result in an increase in tree populations (and acorns, which critters love to eat).

 A small percentage of small, weak trees will die during each emergence, particularly non-native species (like imported ornamentals).
 This can be frustrating for people concerned with the landscaping on their property, but in terms of trees in general, it’s not as bad as it seems.
 The fertilizing and pruning cicadas perform will actually benefit the older trees in such a way that will encourage them to produce more seeds the following year.
 Any loss of trees will be balanced by gains in the following years.
 Also, cicadas may do native trees a favor by weakening or killing non-native ornamental trees, which compete for the native tree’s food.

 The cicada’s purpose in terms of people:

 Cicadas are a food source.
 Many people around the world eat cicadas, and not just “on a dare”, but as a delicacy or staple food.
 Cicadas have made more than one appearance on Bizarre Foods with Andrew Zimmern for instance.
-S Native American peoples also ate cicadas too — and in at least one case it kept a tribe alive during hard times.
+Native American peoples also ate cicadas too — and in at least one case it kept a tribe alive during hard times.
 In most places, though, cicadas are not a sustainable found source, so insectivore gourmets should rely on easily farmable insects like crickets, waxworms, and mealworms.

 Cicadas provide people, including me, with a hobby.
 There are a lot worse things you can do with your time.